Ravens rout Dolphins but lose Flacco

 The Ravens took a 7-0 lead on a 35-yard touchdown pass from Flacco to Jeremy Maclin with 8:19 left in the opening quarter.
 Miami appeared to be caught off-guard with Baltimore’s no-huddle and was flagged for 12 players on the field.

-Justin Tucker boosted the lead early in the second quarter with a pair of field goals from 55 and 48 yards.
+Justin Tucker boosted the lead early in the second quarter with field goals from 55 and 48 yards.
 Mallett’s touchdown pass to Watson with 1:56 remaining gave Baltimore a 20-0 cushion at the break.

+“We didn’t score any points today, so it just wasn’t good enough,” said Dolphins receiver Kenny Stills, who had five receptions for 65 yards.
+“We didn’t execute.
+We didn’t convert on third downs.
+We had turnovers.
+You just can’t win games when you don’t execute.”

-Miami running back Jay Ajayi had a 21-yard scamper on his first carry, and then managed just 3 total yards on his next nine attempts.
-Overall, the Dolphins were held to 87 yards in the first half.
+Miami running back Jay Ajayi had a 21-yard scamper on his first carry, and then managed just 2 total yards on his final 12 attempts.
+After Baltimore allowed more than 100 rushing yards in each of the previous five games, Miami was held to just 45 yards on the ground.

-Note: EditorsNote: revises fourth graf, adds new fifth graf, revises seventh graf
+“That’s really not what we’re about, giving up a bunch of yards in the running game,” Harbaugh said.
+“They took it personally.
+I am proud of the way they responded.”

+NOTES: The Ravens’ passing game got a boost when WRs Breshad Perriman (concussion) and Jeremy Maclin (shoulder) were able to play.
+However, WR Mike Wallace (concussion) missed just the second game of his nine-year career.
+Baltimore had only four healthy receivers. ...
+Dolphins DE Andre Branch was inactive due to a groin injury.
+As a result, Charles Harris, Miami’s first-round pick from Missouri, got his first NFL start in Branch’s spot. ...
+Ravens TE Benjamin Watson (knee) was in the lineup despite missing the past two practices.
+On Monday, Baltimore signed TE Gavin Escobar, a former second-round pick by the Cowboys, for added depth.
+He also was active. ...
+Miami WR DeVante Parker (ankle) was ruled out for third straight week even though he was able to practice Tuesday.
+Despite the missed time, Parker began the night third on the team with 19 receptions for 236 yards with a touchdown.